 Be Polite While You Ask for a Discount

 Politeness is the key to any good conversation regardless of context: formal, informal social, professional, personal, etc. While you ask for a discount, your politeness can earn you a reasonable discount.
 Your voice tone, word choice, and body language are the key elements to ensure a polite request for a discount.

 Use a polite tone while asking for a discount.
 It’ll help you to get the attention of the person you are asking a favor from.
 If you are courteous enough in your tone, people will listen to you and be responsive to your offers and requests.

 You should use polite and formal words while asking for a discount.
-When you are in public places (super shops, markets, shops, etc.), you should consider the setting formal and act accordingly.
+When in public places (super shops, markets, etc.), you should consider the setting formal and act accordingly.
 You should make polite requests to avail of any discount from the seller.

 Besides word choice and tone, body language also plays a crucial role in an effective conversation.
 Appropriate body language can help you create a polite impression on the people you talk to.
 Therefore, when you ask for a discount from someone, your proper body language can help convince them.